 – Your family calendar, if you use one.
 You can download a family to-do calendar right here.

-I use a calendar that has a 2-page “month view” space where I write down all the appointments, events, and deadlines I need to fulfill in the following month.
+I use a calendar with a 2-page “month view” space to write down all the appointments, events, and deadlines I need to fulfill in the following month.
 It also has enough space to write my

 1. Appointments,